 Rich in dietary fibre, coconut flour is a better option in comparison to coconut milk when it comes to carb content.
-Moreover, the flour is popular to lower cholesterol levels and thus reduces the risk of heart complications.
+Moreover, the flour is popular for lowering cholesterol levels and thus reduces the risk of heart complications.

 When compared to other flours such as wheat and corn, coconut flour has less carbohydrate content and therefore is beneficial for diabetics to include in their diabetes diet.
 Moreover, it is great for people with celiac disease as it is gluten-free too.
-The proteins present in coconut flour also helps you to look younger and in repair and growth of cells.
+The proteins present in coconut flour also help you look younger and in the repair and growth of cells.

-This is a no-brainer.
 Coconut water is one of the best fluids for people with diabetes as it is full of electrolytes and refreshing in nature.
 It also acts as a great hangover remedy.
-Since this is mostly water and does not have the flesh, this form of coconut does not have fat and negligible in calories too.
+Since this is mostly water and does not have the flesh, this form of coconut does not have fat and is negligible in calories too.
 With richness in antioxidants, a cup of coconut contains 46 calories and the following nutrients: